1961 Dallas Cowboys season: Season recap

 Offensively, the Cowboys were an improved lot across the board.
 The offense moved the ball at a decent pace, finishing 8th in the league in yards gained.
 Quarterbacks Eddie LeBaron and Don Meredith had quality targets at the receiver position, which helped the team finish 6th in passing yardage.
 Veteran Billy Howton established a career-high in receptions with 56, and Frank Clarke developed into one of the league's top deep threats, averaging 22.4 yards per catch and scoring 9 touchdowns.
 Tight end Dick Bielski represented the Cowboys at the Pro Bowl.
-The Cowboys may have showed the most improvement in the running game.
+The Cowboys may have shown the most improvement in the running game.
 Rookie Don Perkins was one of the league's top running backs with 815 yards, and Amos Marsh and J.W.
 Lockett contributed as well, improving the Cowboys to 10th in total yards rushing, and improving the yards per carry from 3.4 in 1960 to 4.4 in 1961.
 On the negative side, the offense turned the ball over 48 times during the season, second worst in the league, and the offensive line continued to struggle protecting the quarterback.
 The team only scored 236 points (13th in the league) despite the Cowboys improved offensive play.

 Defensively, the team continued to struggle against the run, allowing 2161 rushing yards (12th in the league) and 4.8 yards per carry.
 Against the pass, the secondary allowed too many long completions (a league worst 15.7 yards per completion) and the defensive front did not apply much pressure on the quarterback.
 The defense did make more than its share of big plays, forcing 43 turnovers.
 Cornerback Don Bishop had 8 of the defense's 25 interceptions.

 Rookie kicker Allen Green struggled much of the season.
 His 36.7 yards per punt was worst in the league, and after going 5 of 15 on field goal attempts (though two of the field goals provided the game winning points) he was replaced by Dick Bielski, who made 6 out 9 field goals the rest of the season.
 Rookie running backs Amos Marsh and Don Perkins helped improve the kickreturn game, with Marsh in particular standing out with a 25.7 yard average on kick returns.